frintstones/frintstones.github.io/_pages/about.md

   <p>I am a Senior Research Fellow at the <a href="https://www.ip.mpg.de/en/">Max Planck Institute for Innovation and Competition</a>.</p>

-  <p> My research centers on entrepreneurship and firms’ innovation strategies, examining how technological innovation and public policies shape startup entry, venture capital investment, and inventor mobility.
+  <p> My research focuses on the causes and consequences of entrepreneurial strategies.
+This work examines how technological innovation and public policies shape startup entry, team dynamics, venture capital investment, and inventor mobility.
 To study this, I draw on empirical contexts such as the emergence of new digital platforms, advances in artificial intelligence, and the enactment of public policies including Paid Family Leave, Right-to-Work laws, the American Inventors Protection Act, and the German Accelerator Program.</p>

   <p>You can find more details in the <a href="./research">research</a> section and on my <a href="./cv">CV</a>.</p>
 </div>